ChipFlow/chipflow-docs/docs/source/tutorial-intro-chipflow-platform.rst

 Preparing your local environment
 --------------------------------

-.. admonition:: Installing on MacOS
+.. admonition:: Installing on macOS

     You will need to install Python3 and git.
 Use `Brew <https://brew.sh/>`_ for this: ::